shubham4564/quiz-ai-web/README.md

 - Try a different PDF if extraction fails

 ### AI Generation Issues
-- Verify API key is correct
+- Verify API key is correct / not expired
-- Check internet connection
+- Check network connectivity
 - Ensure you have API quota remaining
-- Try with a smaller PDF
+- If you get fewer questions than requested, the app now tries multiple supplemental batches.
+If it still fails, try: (1) requesting fewer questions, (2) providing a richer / larger PDF, or (3) reducing repeated/boilerplate pages.

 ### Quiz Not Loading
 - Check browser console for errors